dotcs/rs-sudoku/Readme.md

     -h, --help             Prints help information
         --show-unsolved    Shows the unsolved sudoku next to the solution -V, --version          Prints version information
+    -v, --verbose          Sets the level of verbosity, can be used multiple times to increase verbosity

 ARGS:
-    <INPUT>    Sets the file to read the Sudoku from
+    <INPUT>    Sets the file to read the sudoku from
 ```

 In the [`examples`](./examples) folder of this respository a few Sudokus are located that can be use to quickly try out this Rust implementation.